 - Silicone or water-base caulk (If you are doing only one shower, a 2.8-fluid-ounce tube is quicker and easier to handle than a cartridge in a caulking gun.)

 - An old knife

-1. Prepare the shower.
-Clean all soap residue and mildew from the walls.
-Use a knife to dig the old caulk from corners and tub seams.
+Before you caulk, make sure your shower or bath is in tip-top shape.
+Thoroughly clean all soap residue and mildew from the walls.
+Then use a knife to dig the old caulk from corners and tub seams.

-2. Apply the caulk.
-Cut the applicator tip so that the opening is 1/8 inch in diameter.
-Apply a continuous line about 3 feet long.
+Cut the applicator tip so the opening is 1/8 inch in diameter.
+Evenly squeeze the caulk, applying a continuous line about 3 feet long.

 Silicone becomes tacky fast, so smooth the first line with your finger as soon as you lay it.
 If the caulk should flow around the sides of your finger, immediately wipe away the excess with a soft cloth.
 Use warm, soapy water and your finger to re-form the joint.
 Wait at least 12 hours before using the shower.